 4.6 Rumble Motors and Wheels

 Rumble motors provide user feedback features in some games.
-A typical controller has two, and they consist of the motors themselves and the wheels that provide the user with feedback.
+A typical controller has two, consisting of the engines and the wheels, that give the user feedback.

 4.7 Speaker and Audio System